 I continued my walk, ever grateful that I managed to make it up to the mountain so early.
 Aside from a few cable car riders in the distance, I remained completely alone.
 I stopped for awhile to listen to the sounds of nature and admire the dramatic limestone rock formations in the distance.
 It was easy to see why someone like Guiguzi would’ve taken such a liking to the place.

 At one point, I arrived at a viewing platform which stuck straight out of the cliffside for several meters, with nothing at all supporting it underneath.
-Reluctantly walking to the edge, I felt like I was on a floating island in the middle of the sky.
-It was more nerve-wracking than the glass walkway, but the views were worth it.
+Reluctantly walking to the edge, I felt like I was on a floating island.
+It was even more nerve-wracking than the glass walkway, but the views were worth it.

-A soon arrived at a bridge which led me to a viewpoint overlooking Guigu Cave.
+I soon arrived at a bridge which led me to a viewpoint overlooking Guigu Cave.
 The cave, despite looking as if it had been carved out by humans, is actually a natural formation.
-Supposedly, Guigu himself studied the major Chinese divinational text the I-Ching here.
+Supposedly, Guigu himself studied the major Chinese divinational text, the I-Ching, here.